Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 Hurry Up!

-To prevent a life insurance policy from lapsing each and every time a premium payment is slightly late, every state in the country requires that a life insurance policy first goes through what is known as a grace period after a payment is missed.
-This is a period of time (usually 30 days) where despite the missed payment, the insurance policy will still provide coverage and make a full payout if the insured dies.
-To reach more about the grace period, read our reference here.
+To prevent a life insurance policy from lapsing every time a premium payment is slightly late, every state in the country requires that a life insurance policy first go through what is known as a grace period after a payment is missed.
+This is a period (usually 30 days) where despite the missed payment, the insurance policy will still provide coverage and make a full payout if the insured dies.
+To learn more about the grace period, read our reference here.

 Only after the grace period has passed without receiving the due premiums can the life insurance company consider the policy to have lapsed.
 Once a life insurance policy lapses the life insurance company is not under any legal obligation to pay the beneficiaries if an insured person passes away.